-Trading with moving averages especially with simple moving average is one of the easiest and widely used strategies.
+Trading with moving averages especially with a simple moving average is one of the easiest and widely used strategies.
 Traders can choose their favorite SMA and a timeframe of 1-hour or above.
-We have chosen 50 SMA on 1-hour time frame in NZD/JPY pair.
+We have chosen 50 SMA on a 1-hour time frame in NZD/JPY pair.
 As you can see, the simple moving average captures the trend move early.
-A long trade is initiated when two or more candles close above the 50-SMA.
-Likewise, a short trade is initiated when two or more candles close below the 50-SMA.
-Traders can either choose target based on their risk-reward profile or keep a trailing stop loss based on the opposite signal.
+Initiate a long trade when two or more candles close above the 50-SMA.
+Likewise, initiate a short trade when two or more candles close below the 50-SMA.
+Traders can either choose a target based on their risk-reward profile or keep a trailing stop loss based on the opposite signal.

 Moving average strategies can be cumbersome and sometimes even be suicidal in a sideways market.
 A simple way to identify the sideways market is with the slope.
-If the slope of the SMA is 20 degree or below, then the market can be identified as a sideways market.
-A trade with SMA should only be put through if the slope of the moving average is 20 degree.
+If the slope of the SMA is 20 degrees or below, then it is a sideways market.
+A trade with SMA should only be put through if the slope of the moving average is 20 degrees.
 As you can see in the above chart, two signals have been filtered by the application of slope.
-Likewise, there can be instances when numerous trade opportunities will be missed because of this criteria but it is imperative to understand that most of those trades can be traps.
+On the contrary, you might miss numerous trade opportunities because of these criteria but it is imperative to understand that most of those trades can be traps.

 Linear Weighted Moving Average (WMA)

-Linear Weighted Moving Average gives weightage to the price on the basis of its proximity to latest closing price.
+Linear Weighted Moving Average gives weightage to the price on the basis of its proximity to the latest closing price.
 Hence, the closing price of the 20th day will be multiplied by 20, 19th day by 19 and first day by 1 and dividing it by the sum of the multipliers.
-It is the least commonly used.
+The EMA isn’t a popular choice among traders.